rschilperoort1964/terraform-examples-repo/Module-3/lab/README.md

 ## When to Use What

-### Use `count` when:
-- You need a simple number of identical resources
-- The resources don't need meaningful identifiers
-- You're okay with potential recreation if the count changes

 ### Use `for_each` when:
+- You have **meaningful identifiers** for your resources ("logs", "data", "frontend", "backend")
-- You have a known set of resource identifiers
+- You want **different configurations** per resource based on purpose
 - You want to avoid resource recreation when adding/removing items
 - You need to reference resources by meaningful keys
-- You're working with complex resource configurations that vary per instance
+- **Example**: Different storage accounts for different purposes with different performance requirements

+### Use `count` when:
+- You need a simple number of **identical resources**
+- The resources don't need meaningful identifiers beyond numbers
+- You're okay with all resources having the same configuration
+- You're okay with potential recreation if the count changes
+- **Example**: Multiple identical Key Vaults for redundancy in different regions

 ## Files Structure